arthurlacoste/getlang/README.md

 # getlang

 Get ISO 639-1 version of a string.
 Without any API.
-This less accurate than Google translate, but faster! :)
+This is less accurate than Google translate, but faster! :)

 ##  Install